2025-2026 Edition

 Other Degree Credit

-Advanced Placement exams: Credit limit is 16 credits.
-Students who earned an upper-level score on an AP exam may receive college credit.
-(For the specific scores required, please click here for information for your entering class year.)
-AP exams cannot satisfy any General education requirements..
+Advanced Placement exams: Students who earned an upper-level score on one or more AP exams may receive up to 16 points of degree credit.
+(For the specific scores required, please visit the Barnard Registrar’s website for the information about Credit for Advanced Placement Exams and International Baccalaureate diploma that corresponds to your entering class year.)
+AP exams cannot satisfy any General Education Requirements.
 Incoming students should have ETS send their official scores to the Barnard Registrar’s Office.

 Select National Examinations and Diplomas: Students who complete the French Baccalaureate, the German Arbitur or the Italian Maturità may receive college credit, up to the maximum AP/IB credit limit for their entering class year.
 We may grant similar credit for the Israeli Bagrut.
 Each GCE A-level or A2-level grade is individually evaluated for college credit.
 No credit is given for O-level or AS-level examinations.
 Credit for other national exams or diplomas will be evaluated for college credit on a case-by-case basis.